python/cpython/Doc/library/ctypes.rst

 function object.

 The C prototype of :c:func:`time` is ``time_t time(time_t *)``.
 Because :c:type:`time_t`
-might be of a different type than the default return type :c:type:`int`, you should specify the :attr:`!restype` attribute::
+might be of a different type than the default return type :c:expr:`int`, you should specify the :attr:`!restype` attribute::

    >>> libc.time.restype = c_time_t